-DON GONYEA, host:
+DON GONYEA, Host:

 For many disabled Americans, today is an important anniversary.
 Twenty years ago today, the Americans with Disabilities Act took effect.
 Some say there's still progress to be made in fully implementing the law, but commentator Ben Mattlin says it literally transformed his life.

-Then, on July 26, 1990, when I was 27, the ADA became law.
+BEN MATTLIN: Then, on July 26, 1990, when I was 27, the ADA became law.
 It didn't get me a job.
 But it addressed the differences between essential and nonessential job tasks.
-It identified a reasonable accommodation from an undue hardship a critical distinction for employers and public places alike.
+It identified a reasonable accommodation from an undue hardship - a critical distinction for employers and public places alike.
 If I encountered a restaurant or store with a 6-inch threshold and no ramp, I had constructive language to use, beyond cursing or crying.
 Most of all, by recognizing the injustices millions of us were confronting, it provided not just legal recourse, but validation and hope.

-Yes, there is still a long way to go.
+ADA: Yes, there is still a long way to go.
 Yet, in redefining the terms of disability, the ADA made us impossible to ignore.
 So now people should understand we're just part of the human landscape, and we're here to stay.

 GONYEA: Commentator Ben Mattlin lives in Los Angeles, where he's working on a memoir.
 You can comment on his essay at npr.org's Opinion Page.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.